top of page

 Megan Griesel, Psy.D.

-Dr. Griesel, Psy.D. is a pre-licensed clinical psychologist.
+Dr. Griesel, Psy.D. is a licensed clinical psychologist.
 I provide a safe and non-judgmental space where individuals can explore the different parts of themselves, relationships, and their lives whether it be generational, past, present, or future.
 I meet clients where they are at and provide a space that encourages self-exploration and empowerment.
 I view therapy as a space where individuals can be vulnerable, increase insight into their lives and ways of being, and learn adaptive skills that resonate with them to implement into their daily lives in cultivating long term changes.
 I believe that we can change our reality by having the courage to change how we show up in our relationships and in other parts of our lives.
 Everyone is capable of healing old patterns that no longer serve them and adapting new ones that foster growth and positive change.
 I have experience in working with a broad range of presentations including complex trauma, depression, anxiety, addictions, grief, and interpersonal issues.
+In addition to therapy services, I conduct neuropsychological and ADHD assessment, as well as psychological evaluations for bariatric surgery.

 Dr. Griesel's Psychology Today Profile